 Uniontown, OH 44685

-SES Inquiry Number: 855-331-0359
+Securitas Electronic Security, Inc. Inquiry Number: 855-331-0359

-For any SES inquiries.

 General Contractor:

-Responsible for providing power, conduit, cable tray, cable, and cable pulling and NEMA 1/ NEMA 4SS enclosures to be used as part of the installation.
+Responsible for providing power, conduit, cable tray, cable, and cable pulling and NEMA 1/ NEMA 4 enclosures to be used as part of the installation.

 Provide AutoCAD electronic copies of the final camera placement drawings and camera schedules (from the project issued for construction drawings produced and provided by the design A/E) to the Direct Vendor and any requested documentation.
 This will include head end and remote node locations and any monitors requested.